mattcarlotta/snackables/README.md

 ### Should I commit my `.env` files?

 No. It's **strongly** recommended not to commit your `.env` files to version control.
-It should only include environment-specific values such as database passwords or API keys.
-Your production database should have a different password than your development database.
+They'll include environment-specific values such as database passwords and API keys that should not be public.
+On the same note, most CI (continous integration) services like Github Actions and CircleCI offer Env configuration options for CI actions.

 ### How does snackables work and will it override already set or predefined variables?

-By default, snackables will look for the `.env.*` file(s) defined within the `ENV_LOAD` variable and append them to `process.env`.
+By default, snackables will look for the `.env.*` file(s) defined within the `LOAD_CONFIG` variable and append them to `process.env`.

 For example, `LOAD_CONFIG=development` loads two files `.env.base` and `.env.dev`: